By Laura Dolgy (bio below)

 For other ingredients to avoid in body washes and other skin care products, make sure to check out our blog post: 13 Skincare Ingredients & Eczema Irritants You Need to Avoid Right Now.

 Another great body wash for eczema is this Pine Tar Soap that is an excellent treatment for eczema, psoriasis, and rosacea.
 Not only is pine tar known for being wound healing with its anti-inflammatory and anti-bacterial properties, but both coal tar (toxic, stay away!) and pine tar have been shown to slow down the rapid growth of skin cells and restore the skin’s appearance.
 It is also great at reducing inflammation, itching and scaling for psoriasis.

-Similarly to the Emily Skin Soothers soaps, this Pine Tar Soap is GMO free.
+Similarly to the Emily Skin Soothers, this Pine Tar is GMO free.
 It is also made with the highest grade kiln burned pine tar, does not contain creosote and handcrafted in the USA.

 Emily Skin Soothers Bar Soap For Eczema

 For those that are not too fond of a liquid body wash, make sure to check out the Emily Skin Soothers’s bar soap equivalent to the body wash above, Emily’s Bar Soap for Eczema.
 This soap is perfect for cleaning in the shower or hand washing.

 Similarly to the body wash, there’s no added color or fragrance, as well as no parabens or harmful ingredients.

 Curious to learn more about gentle cleansing options, read our post What Is The Best Eczema Soap?

 Looking for more information about eczema, check out our complete list of our most informational posts in Start Here for Eczema Relief.

 What body washes do you use for your eczema?
 Share with us in the comments section below!